robert-hart/GuidedDiffusion/README.md

 pip install -e .
 ```

-# Data availibility
+# Data availability

-The data required to replicate our results with this codebase is availible upon request:
+The data required to replicate our results with this codebase is available upon request:

 * Diffusion training data
 * Final diffusion model and all checkpoints